csol149/click-fix-domains/README.md

-# click-fix-domains
+# Malicious-domains
-Click-fix domains observed to deliver payloads
+Click-fix and other malicious domains observed to deliver payloads